larry-lau/spfx-snow-demo/README.md

 2. Navigate to System OAuth > Application Registies
 3. Click New and select "Configure an OIDC provider to verify ID tokens"
 4. Fill out the following fields
     - **Name**: ServiceNow API for SPFx
     - **Client ID**: <Use Audience value in .env>
-- **Client Secret**: <See .env>
+    - **Client Secret**: <Optional>
     - **OAuth OIDC Provider Configuration**: Microsoft Entra OIDC v1 <Created in previous step>
     - **Comments**: This OAuth OIDC entity is created to authenticate inbound REST API calls using JWT token from external provider (Microsoft Entra)
     - Under User Provisioning Tab
-    > Note: This is optional if your ServiceNow is configured to import /synchronize users from Entra ID.
-If your ServiceNow does not have OIDC data source.
+      > Note: This is optional if your ServiceNow is already configured to import /synchronize users from Entra ID.
+If your ServiceNow does not have  data source suitable for OIDC ID Token, you will need to create one.
       - **Automatically provision users**: Checked
       - **ID Token Datasource**: Azure AD Example
-      - If your instance does not have a preset datasource, you will need to create one.
+        - You can use a preset datasource such as Azure AD Example.
       - **User roles applied to provisioned users**: user, sn_incident_read, sn_incident_write

   > Create OIDC Data source: https://www.servicenow.com/docs/bundle/vancouver-integrate-applications/page/administer/import-sets/task/create-oidc-type-data-source.html